-Transition of Children in Voluntary Foster Care into Medicaid Managed Care
+Voluntary Foster Care in Medicaid Managed Care

 Effective July 1, 2021 children placed in voluntary foster care will transition into Medicaid Managed Care.
 Voluntary Foster Care Agencies (VFCAs) who obtain Article 29-I licensure and provide mandatory Core Limited Health-Related Services to foster care children while they are in active placement.
 VFCAs may also provide Other Limited-Health Related Services (as outlined in the agency's licensure) to children in active foster care placement and up to oneyear post discharge.